 By investing in improving your workplace, you achieve many goals at once: employee turnover, employee satisfaction, higher retention and more importantly the happiness of your teams, from which derive all things good.

 By investing in optimising the design of your workplace, you can maximise your return on investment on your two highest costs: your people costs and your real estate costs.

-To find out how optimising your workplace can help you reduce employee turnover and maximise your ROI on your highest costs, download here AKKA’s Case Studies for the Innovative Workplace to see how our team of designers and architects at AKKA Architects has boosted employee retention over and over again for small, medium and large organizations, in a variety of industries and countries from around the world.
+To find out how optimising your workplace can help you reduce employee turnover and maximise your ROI on your highest costs, download here AKKA’s Innovative Workplace Expert guide to see how our team of designers and architects at AKKA Architects has boosted employee retention over and over again for small, medium and large organizations, in a variety of industries and countries from around the world.

 1 Holmes, C. and Heald, A. (2007).
 The ultimate sales machine.
 Ashland, Or.: Blackstone Audiobooks